nbilyk/downlevel-dts/README.md

 configurable with `--to` argument.

-Currently, TypeScript 3.0 features like `unknown` are not downlevelled, nor are there any other plans to support TypeScript 2.x.
+Currently, TypeScript 3.0 features like `unknown` are not down-levelled, nor are there any other plans to support TypeScript 2.x.

 ### Downlevel semantics